 Under the "Old Covenant, " in order to gain entry into Heaven the Jewish people were required to observe the Old Testament Law.
-The Old Law is said to have included over 600 miscellaneous laws, rituals, and ordinances.
+The Old Law is said to have included over 600 different laws, rituals, and ordinances.

 Upon Jesus death and resurrection, the New Covenant was established.
 Born again Believers can now enter Heaven by accepting Christ as their Lord and Savior, through faith in what He accomplished on the cross; (not by observing laws, rituals, or works).